Selenium script best practices

 General tips

-- To ensure that a web page finishes loading before the user can enter credentials, include a
+- To ensure that a webpage finishes loading before interacting with it, such as signing in, include a

 wait